TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-02-19-rector-part-1-what-and-how.md

     What exactly Rector does and how does it work?
-tweet: "New post on my blog: Rector: Part 1 - What and How #php #ast #refactoring #instantupgrades"

 updated_since: "November 2020"
 updated_message: "Switch from deprecated `--set` option to `rector.php` config."